soitun/BotBrowser/VALIDATION.md

 We verify fingerprint consistency across platforms with a repeatable process.

 ### What We Test
-- Same profile on Windows, macOS, and Linux — does it produce identical fingerprints?
+- Same profile on Windows, macOS, and Linux: does it produce identical fingerprints?
-- Mobile profiles on desktop — do they behave like real mobile devices?
+- Mobile profiles on desktop: do they behave like real mobile devices?
-- Long‑term stability — do fingerprints remain consistent over time?
+- Long‑term stability: do fingerprints remain consistent over time?
-- Popular websites — how well does BotBrowser work in practice?
+- Popular websites: how well does BotBrowser work in practice?

 ### Test Setup
 - Multiple operating systems (Windows, macOS, Linux)